 This brush only usually comes made from very soft hair.
 It is a large round brush used for creating washes and blending.
 This brush is should be used with low viscosity paint.
 They carry a large amount of colour, but don’t have any spring, so avoid using them with stiffer acrylics.

 This brush is flat with an angled tip.
 The tip of the brush makes working on rough surfaces feel smoother, allowing you to create clean lines.
 With the slanted edge you can paint some interesting textures, rotate the brush head while painting to create a natural look of water ripples and waves.

-This is a large wide flat brush, that you might associate with wall painting and decorating.
-They’re incredibly cheap to buy and you can get them at any hardware store.
+A chip brush is a large wide flat brush, that you might associate with wall painting and decorating.
+They’re usually incredibly cheap to buy and you can get them at any hardware store.
 A chip brush can be useful for varnishing, covering large areas of canvas and preparing a surface with gesso.
 This Silver Brush: Art Sherpa Beginning and End Set (pictured above) contains a varnish brush, a cutting in brush and a liner brush for signatures.

 What size brushes do you need?

 Paint brush sizes range from around 5 inches to size 20/0 which tapers to a needle point.